 When rates are established for goods or services that may be charged to federal programs (internal users), government cost principles, as defined in Office of Management and Budget Circular A-21, must be followed.
 Circular A-21 helps insure the federal government bears its fair share of total costs.

 Submitting billing rates at times other than the dates stated in the billing rate procedures may be considered under the following exceptions:

 - changing due to a significant change in cost; or

 - resulting from departmental or service center changes/restructuring.

 Changes that result in a major change in philosophy or have a significant impact on users (as determined by the Comptroller’s Office) will be forwarded to the Administrative Council for review and approval.

-Approved billing rates will be posted on the Comptroller’s website at http://www.clemson.edu/cfo/comptroller/rates/billingrates/index.html for all users.
+Approved billing rates will be posted on the Controller’s website at http://www.clemson.edu/finance/comptroller/rates/billingrates/ for all users.

-General student fees that require the approval of the Administrative Council and the Clemson University Board of Trustees are approved through a separate process coordinated by the Office of Budgets & Financial Planning.
+General student fees that require the approval of the Administrative Council and the Clemson University Board of Trustees are approved through a separate process coordinated by the Office of Budgets and Financial Planning.